bannawandoor27/homebrew-commitgenius/README.md

 # Homebrew Tap for Commitgenius

-This is the official Homebrew tap for [Commitgenius](https://github.com/bannawandoor27/Commitgenius), an AI-powered CLI tool that generates conventional commit messages using local LLMs via Ollama.
+This is the official Homebrew tap for [Commitgenius](https://github.com/bannawandoor27/Commitgenius).

 ## Installation